awslabs/generative-ai-cdk-constructs/apidocs/classes/QaAppsyncOpensearch.md

 • **id**: `string`

-this is a a scope-unique id.
+this is a scope-unique id.

 • **props**: [`QaAppsyncOpensearchProps`](../interfaces/QaAppsyncOpensearchProps.md)